-But the science also showed that one of the most important ways by which physical activity helps the brain remain healthy is through its modulating effect on INFLAMMATION – a process we have already identified as perhaps the most significant driving force in the escalation of neurodegenerative disease [Refs.
-10,11].
+But the science also showed that one of the most important ways by which physical activity helps the brain remain healthy is through its modulating effect on INFLAMMATION – a process we have already identified as perhaps the most significant driving force in the escalation of cognitive decline [Refs.
+13,14].

 We now know regular exercise significantly lowers inflammation in the body and in the brain.

 This reduction of inflammation in the body is reason enough to regard physical activity as a potent protector of your brain against the normal processes of age-related cognitive decline.
-Better yet, as a protective shield against the abnormal processes that precede dementia and other neurodegenerative diseases.
+Better yet, as a protective shield against the abnormal processes that precede brain shrinkage.